h12w/teff/SPEC.md

 * string: refer to [`interpreted_string`](#string)
 * boolean: refer to [`boolean`](#boolean-value)
 * numeric: refer to [`numeric`](#numeric-value)
-* others: implementation specific, as long as the ending of the encoding is recognized without relying on the `:`.
+* others: implementation specific, as long as the encoding satisfies `value` and the ending of the encoding is recognized without relying on the `:`.

 ### Nil